-IMPORTANT: At the time of publication, there are a range of public health and other measures in place as part of Australia's response to COVID-19.
+IMPORTANT: At the time of publication, there is a range of public health and other measures in place as part of Australia's response to COVID-19.

 DVA's number one priority is the health and wellbeing of Australia's veteran community.
 COVID-19 represents a significant challenge both in Australia and internationally.
 Some members of the veteran community may be particularly vulnerable to COVID-19.
-For this reason, applicants
+For this reason, applicants should carefully consider the activities funding is being sought for, to ensure they can be safely delivered, including adhering to COVID-19 social distancing or other public health measures.